Coronavirus updates: Variant found in South Africa poses challenge; Britain, Germany set new travel curbs

 “The decision to ban travel from these destinations follows the discovery of a new coronavirus variant first identified in South Africa, that may have spread to other countries, including the UAE, Burundi and Rwanda,” they said in a joint statement.

+The B.1351 variant has now infected people in at least seven African countries, including Botswana, Ghana and Kenya, the WHO’s regional director for Africa, Matshidiso Moeti said.

 Germany on Friday was also expected to enact a ban on travel from Brazil, Britain, Portugal and South Africa.
+Two separate variants of the virus were also first identified in Brazil and Britain.

-The new restrictions came amid a heated battle between the European Union and British-Swedish vaccine maker AstraZeneca over a delay in the delivery of millions of doses.
+The new restrictions came amid a heated battle between the European Union and British-Swedish drugmaker AstraZeneca over a delay in the delivery of millions of vaccine doses.

 The European Union’s contract with AstraZeneca for its vaccine contains binding orders, the president of the bloc’s executive arm, Ursula von der Leyen, told German radio on Friday.
 The European Commission plans to restrict the ability of drugmakers to export the vaccines without prior authorization.